MJahangeerQureshi/QuestionGenerator/README.md

    OPENAI_API_KEY=<your_openai_api_key>
    ```

-4. Build and start the containers using `docker-composeup`
+4. Build and start the containers using `docker-compose up`

 ## Usage